 Even a moderate amount of socializing is shown to foster team bonding and create a culture of support and teamwork.
 For star employees, this becomes even more vital as their overachieving natures can sometimes separate them from their peers.
-This doesn’t mean employees should be allowed to chat all day in lieu of meeting deadlines, but it does mean that social lunches and breaks with coworkers should not only be encouraged, but seen by management as healthy.
-If managers notice their top talent distancing themselves from peers or social activities, it is signal to check in to make sure the employee isn’t getting disheartened or burned out.
+This doesn’t mean employees should be allowed to chat all day in lieu of meeting deadlines, but it does mean that social lunches and breaks with coworkers should not only be encouraged but seen by management as healthy.
+If managers notice their top talent distancing themselves from peers or social activities, it’s a signal to check-in to make sure the employee isn’t getting disheartened or burned out.

 6. Leave Ambiguity at the Door

-Top performing employees are more likely to take on or inherit additional tasks, projects, and even roles over time, likely resulting in a lot of grey areas and ambiguity in their day to day jobs.
+Top-performing employees are more likely to take on or inherit additional tasks, projects, and even roles over time, likely resulting in a lot of grey areas and ambiguity in their day-to-day jobs.
 This can sometimes lead to confusion and stress.
-If an employee is not clear about what is expected on them, or what elements of their role there are accountable for or should lead, this could lead to undo anxiety, frustration, and burnout.
-Ensure even you’re A-team is given well defined roles and actionable goals and are able to communicate to their own supervisors if there is any peripheral noise that is causing confusion.
-The good things about superstar employees is that they are likely to go the extra mile, but companies should be ensure this is well defined.
+If an employee is not clear about what is expected of them, or what elements of their role there are accountable for or should lead, this could lead to undue anxiety, frustration, and burnout.
+Ensure even your A-team is given well-defined roles and actionable goals and are able to communicate to their own supervisors if there is any peripheral noise that is causing confusion.
+The good thing about superstar employees is that they are likely to go the extra mile, but companies should ensure this is well defined.